Filing Taxes – Frequently Asked Questions

 Free Tax Help FAQ

-Nationwide Children’s Hospital is offering free tax prep at four Primary Care Centers and one community partner: Linden, Northland, Eastland, Westside, and Church and Community Development for All People.
+Nationwide Children’s Hospital is offering free tax prep at four Primary Care Centers and two community partner locations.
 Look at our Locations page for details about days, hours and the types of services offered at each clinic.
 Then, just message or call us.
 Our outreach specialist will help you schedule an appointment that works best for you and your family.

 to see the list of items you should bring to your appointment.